tclindner/eslint-config-vue-tc/README.md

 }
 ```

 If you need to override a rule, your `.eslintrc.json` file should look like the example below.
-All shared rules will be used, but `eqeqeq` will be turned off.
+All shared rules will be used, but `vue/require-direct-export` will be turned off.

 ```json
 {